 I told my family I would go on till I’m 75yrs old and they laughed.
 But it is very possible in this industry.
 There was an old lady Dj in the USA who was 94 years old and another from Poland who is 77yrs.
 I’m still a baby!

-What are the future prospects for Ugandan women on the world market like?
+What are the future prospects for Ugandan women on the world market?

 I think the market is very broad-based right now and the future looks pretty good though the competition will get even tighter out there in the world.
-There’s so much high tech going on and if you don’t follow you can get left behind in a flash, so you need to be very tech savvy.
+There’s so much high tech going on and if you don’t follow you can get left behind in a flash, so you need to be very tech-savvy.
 Old school works pretty fine but if you want to be a household name you got to keep up and get on top, literally.
 And yes a solo concert has been on my mind like forever now and I know its getting pretty close.
 Since I’m making 20yrs in the business I think there is my catch.
 The fans should watch this space and wish me luck on this huge milestone coming up.

 Do you think a solo concert would work for you?

-I think it would work out very well and people will realize a DJ is big business these days.
-The Dj industry has grown in leaps and bounds and Djs can now hold huge concerts all on their own.
+I think it would work out very well and people will realize a DJ is a big business these days.
+The Dj industry has grown in leaps and bounds and DJs can now hold huge concerts all on their own.

-Are Djs appreciated in Uganda?
+Are DJs appreciated in Uganda?
 Why?

 The appreciation is only visible in a few sectors, from a few employers.
 The fans are really all the way behind Djs because they see what they offer.
-Some employers or event organisers don’t give the Djs enough appreciation.
+Some employers or event organizers don’t give the Djs enough appreciation.
 They see what you do and reap the benefits from your talent but they don’t show it in the way they pay.
-Some Djs themselves don’t rate themselves highly and thus they create a devaluation of DJS.
+Some DJs themselves don’t rate themselves highly and thus they create a devaluation of DJs.

-What are your thoughts at the realization that Djs can headline at festivals now?
+What are your thoughts on the realization that Djs can headline at festivals now?

 It is way overdue.
-It makes me feel real proud and ecstatic to see this new development and especially seeing that some international superstar DJS are making more money than musicians.
-Who ever saw that coming?!
+It makes me feel really proud and ecstatic to see this new development and especially seeing that some international superstar DJs are making more money than musicians.
+Whoever saw that coming?!
 I Hope it also starts happening in Africa.

 Would you help someone (a girl) start Dj-ing?
 Word of advice to interested girls.

-Yes of course, I would love to help girls get into Djing.
+Yes, of course, I would love to help girls get into Djing.
 BUT words of caution: It’s not a matter of looking pretty you got to work hard to perfect your art.
 AND be who you want to be don’t follow what others are doing, identify with your inner self.

 How much do you earn?

 I can not put a real figure to the earnings though I can say it’s worth it if you are dedicated to what you do and if you get the right gigs.
-At the same time in Uganda you need a supplementary salary or business because of some reasons mentioned above.
+At the same time in Uganda, you need a supplementary salary or business because of some reasons mentioned above.

 Where have you played?

 Club Silk for 7yrs or more.
-Club Pulsations, Club Rogue, Club Volts, Steak Out, Sombreros(part time), Cayenne, Big Mikes, OS Club, Florida 2000(guest Nairobi), Stone Club (Mwanza), Via Via (Arusha), Happy People (Kigali), Heineken Capital Fm Parties, Bambucha Launch party, Irish Ball, Italian Day, USA Independence Day ball, Mama Akina Wa Africa Festival, Bayimba Festivals, Sondeka Festivals, Club Silk Street Jams, Wayne Wonder & Demarco concert and so many more corporate and private events and parties.
+Club Pulsations, Club Rogue, Club Volts, Steak-Out, Sombreros(part-time), Cayenne, Big Mikes, OS Club, Florida 2000(guest Nairobi), Stone Club (Mwanza), Via Via (Arusha), Happy People (Kigali), Heineken Capital Fm Parties, Bambucha Launch party, Irish Ball, Italian Day, USA Independence Day ball, Mama Akina Wa Africa Festival, Bayimba Festivals, Sondeka Festivals, Club Silk Street Jams, Wayne Wonder & Demarco concert, and so many more corporate and private events and parties.

-I was the only Dj chosen by BBC in East Africa to pick the best nightclubs in Africa 2015.
+I was the only Dj chosen by BBC in East Africa to pick the best nightclubs in Africa in 2015.
 I won the Alliance Francaise World Music Day Dj Battle in 2013.
 We are going to change the face of East African music with the Santuri Safari programming and remixing.
 It’s going to be a tsunami.
-Catch me at the Sondeka Festival September 10th 2015 and Bayimba Festival September 18th.
+Catch me at the Sondeka Festival on September 10th, 2015 and the Bayimba Festival on September 18th.